SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 ![](assets/chapter-5-1-images/00.For-loop-03.png)

-## Exercises: loops (repetitions)
+## Exercises: Loops (Repetitions)

-След като се запознахме с циклите, е време **да затвърдим знанията си на практика**, а както знаете, това става с много писане на код. Да решим няколко задачи за упражнение:
+Now that we got acquainted with the loops, it's time **to consolidate our knowledge in practice**, and as you know, this is done with a lot of code writing.
+Let's solve several problems for exercise:

 ### Problem: An element, equal to the sum of the rest

-Write a program that reads **n integer numbers** and checks whether there is a number among them that equals the sum of all the rest.
+Write a program that reads **n integer numbers** and checks whether there is a number that equals the sum of all the rest among them.
 If there is such an element, print **"Yes" + the element's value**, otherwise - **"No" + the difference between the largest element and the sum of the rest** (by absolute value).

 #### Sample Input and Output